COVID: EU vaccine passports only valid 9 months without booster | DW | 21.12.2021

 The rule can be blocked by a qualified majority of EU governments or a simple majority of European Parliament members.
 However, officials believe it has enough backing.

-The decision comes amid a surge in COVID cases, fueled by the new coronavirus variant omicron, across the EU.
+The decision comes amid a surge in COVID cases, fueled by the new omicron variant, across the EU.

 Announcing the decision, the EU Commission said that a harmonized validity period for COVID vaccine passports "is a necessity for safe free movement and EU level coordination."